Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 - `CreateChatThreadRequest` is the model to pass to this method.
 It contains the topic of the thread as well as the optional participants to create the thread with.

 - `CreateChatThreadResult` is the result returned from creating a thread.
-- `chatThread` is the Thread that was created
+- `chatThread` is the `ChatThreadProperties` of the thread that was created.
-- `errors` contains an array of errors for any invalid participants that failed to be added to the chat thread.
+- `invalidParticipants` is an array of errors for any participants that failed to be added to the thread.

 ```swift
 let thread = CreateChatThreadRequest(